quyentrankhanhha/app-chat/README.md

 # React minimal chat UI Challenge

 This app uses Typescript, React and, Firebase to create a public forum chat app.
-Anyone can sign in with their google account and post a message on the chat and everyone else who accesses this can see the chats other people have posted.
+Anyone can sign in with their Google account and send a message on the app and everybody who accesses this app can see the messages of other people.

 ## Functions:
 - Authentication